dOrgTech/OpenRaise/README.md

 ## Setup

-**Deployment** Bonding Curves can be deployed by a DAO via a BondingCurveFactory.
+Bonding Curves can be deployed by a DAO via a BondingCurveFactory.
 We will provide a factory for this "one-click deployment", though users can of course choose to deploy how they see fit.

 Bonding Curves are composed of several contracts, though the factory abstracts the need to know about them individually: